WebLintCode/Web-Bootcamp/projects/todo-app/instructions.md

     <div id="info"></div>
 ```
-a) Inside your app.js file create 2 functions
+a) Inside your app.js file create 2 functions:

-    - getUserInput
+    a.1 getUserInput
         - Inside this function make sure to get user's input entered in input field

             Example: